princed/postcss-banner/README.md

 ## Migration from version 1.x

-* No spaces are added automatically
 *   Multi-line mode is default
 *   Asterisks in multi-line mode are added automatically
 *   Use `inline` to turn off multi-line mode

 ## Usage